fhackett/cpsc490/README.md

 The effect is that instead of doing each piece of work one by one, some templating tricks make the entire operation this function performs run in one piece, going directly from (a,b) to the result with no significant intermediates (less well-tuned implementations might actually generate all the partial arrays, how inefficient!).
 The intermediates are in fact special objects representing the deferred computation that should be performed. make_vector acts as a request to actually perform the computation - though as you will see from inspecting its implementation, it is ignorant of what exactly the computation entails.

-I've organised this assignment into 3 challenges - I imagine you'd want to try them in order.
-Let me know if you have any questions - as usual, C++ will find a way to do something confusing and/or that I may not have explained yet.
+The assignment is organised into 3 challenges.
+Make sure to ask questions - as usual, C++ will find a way to do something confusing and/or that I may not have explained yet.

 #### Challenge 1 [40%]

-I've already made addition work in the code provided.
+Addition works in the code provided.
 Try adapting this to multiplication so the example above would run.

 #### Challenge 2 [45%]